Two IITKGP students propose a smart water management system and win kudos at an International Conference on ML and Soft Computing in Vietnam

 Smart cities need smart water management and distribution system.
 In advanced countries, telecommunications, computing, computer-based modelling, AI, Machine Learning, Data analysis and processing have changed the way water resources are managed.
 In fact, they have given rise to what is called hydroinformatics systems.
 A similar change may happen in India as well.

-Two students of the Civil Engineering Department of IIT Kharagpur, Stuti Modi and Aditi Kambli recently presented their paper on an intelligent water management and distribution system based on data-driven models at the Third International Conference on Machine Learning and Soft Computing (ICMLSC) in Da Lat, Vietnam.
+Two students of IIT Kharagpur, Stuti Modi and Aditi Kambli recently presented their paper on an intelligent water management and distribution system based on data-driven models at the Third International Conference on Machine Learning and Soft Computing (ICMLSC) in Da Lat, Vietnam.
 They won the Best Presentation Award at the conference held in January 2019.